GetDKAN/dkan-tools/README.md

 ### Using Xdebug

 When using the standard docker-compose environment, [Xdebug](https://xdebug.org/) can be enabled on both the web and CLI containers as needed.
 Running it creates a significant performance hit, so it is disabled by default.
-To enable, simply run `dtkl xdebug:start`.
+To enable, simply run `dktl xdebug:start`.
 A new file will be added to _/src/docker/etc/php_, and the corresponding containers will restart.
 In most situations, this file should be excluded from version control with .gitignore.

 ## A note to users of DKAN Starter